 With destinations all over the world, catering for a variety of different travelers, the possibilities are endless.
 Europe is always a good destination, and the best time to visit Europe can be in your 30s.

 Here are five of the top city break locations for under 30’s.

 1. Lagos, Portugal

-An incredible city that boasts buzzing nightlife and a very charming historic centre – Lagos is the ideal destination for any traveller who wants more than just sand and hot weather.
+An incredible city that boasts buzzing nightlife and a very charming historic center – Lagos is the ideal destination for any traveler who wants more than just sand and hot weather.

 Steeped in history, this city location has many different monuments and buildings to explore, such as the Santo Antônio Church and the Mercado dos Escravos (the first slave market in Europe), for you to learn more about the city's varied past.